The Article 11 Trust

 Overview

-The Article 11 Trust was established in 2020 as a Charitable Incorporated Organisation (CIO) in England and Wales (charity number 1185631) to defend and advance the rights to freedom of assembly and association under Article 11 of the European Convention on Human Rights.
+The Article 11 Trust is a Charitable Incorporated Organisation (CIO) registered in England and Wales (charity number 1185631), working to defend and advance the rights to freedom of assembly and association under Article 11 of the European Convention on Human Rights.
 The Trust was formed in response to grassroots protest groups finding it increasingly difficult to access charitable funding.
 Working alongside partners and allies in the movement, the Trust drives forward priority research and education projects, supports grassroots groups to secure much-needed funding, and raises public awareness around protest rights issues.
 The organisation operates with a volunteer trustee board and minimal administrative overhead, ensuring resources directly support their mission to protect the right to protest for individuals, movements, and communities across the UK.

 Funding Priorities